Evelyn De Morgan: Early life

 She was born Mary Evelyn Pickering at 6 Grosvenor Street in London, England, to Percival Pickering QC, the Recorder of Pontefract, and Anna Maria Wilhelmina Spencer Stanhope, daughter of John Spencer Stanhope and grand daughter of Thomas Coke, 1st Earl of Leicester.
-She was the eldest of four children, followed by chemist Percival Spencer Umfreville Pickering (1858–1920), Rowland Neville Umfreville (1861–1931) and Whilemina who became a writer.
+She was the eldest of four children, followed by chemist Percival Spencer Umfreville Pickering (1858–1920), Rowland Neville Umfreville (1861–1931) and Anna Wilhelmina Stirling (1865–1965) who became a writer.
 Her maternal uncle was the artist John Roddam Spencer Stanhope.
 She was christened at her maternal family's church in Cawthorne, South Yorkshire.

-De Morgan was educated at home; according to her sister and biographer, Anna Wilhelmina Stirling, their mother insisted that "from the first Evelyn [was to] profi[t] from the same instruction as her brother."
+De Morgan was educated at home; according to her sister and biographer Anna Wilhelmina Stirling, their mother insisted that "from the first Evelyn [was to] profi[t] from the same instruction as her brother."
 She studied Greek, Latin, French, German, and Italian, as well as classical literature and mythology, and was also exposed at a young age to history books and scientific texts.